Rudyard Kipling: Life in New England

 The Kiplings loved life in Vermont and might have lived out their lives there, were it not for two incidents – one of global politics, the other of family discord.
 By the early 1890s, the United Kingdom and Venezuela were in a border dispute involving British Guiana.
-The U.S. had made several offers to arbitrate, but in 1895, the new American Secretary of State Richard Olney upped the ante by arguing for the American "right" to arbitrate on grounds of sovereignty on the continent (see the Olney interpretation as an extension of the Monroe Doctrine).
+The US had made several offers to arbitrate, but in 1895 the new American Secretary of State, Richard Olney, upped the ante by arguing for the American "right" to arbitrate on grounds of sovereignty on the continent (see the Olney interpretation as an extension of the Monroe Doctrine).
 This raised hackles in Britain, and the situation grew into a major Anglo-American crisis, with talk of war on both sides.

-Although the crisis eased into greater United States–British co-operation, Kipling was bewildered by what he felt was persistent anti-British sentiment in the U.S., especially in the press.
+Although the crisis eased into greater American–British co-operation, Kipling was bewildered by what he felt was persistent anti-British sentiment in the US, especially in the press.
 He wrote in a letter that it felt like being "aimed at with a decanter across a friendly dinner table."
-By January 1896, he had decided to end his family's "good wholesome life" in the U.S. and seek their fortunes elsewhere.
+By January 1896 he had decided to end his family's "good wholesome life" in the US and seek their fortunes elsewhere.

 A family dispute became the final straw.
 For some time, relations between Carrie and her brother Beatty Balestier had been strained, owing to his drinking and insolvency.
-In May 1896, an inebriated Beatty encountered Kipling on the street and threatened him with physical harm.
+In May 1896 an inebriated Beatty encountered Kipling on the street and threatened him with physical harm.
 The incident led to Beatty's eventual arrest, but in the subsequent hearing and the resulting publicity, Kipling's privacy was destroyed, and he was left feeling miserable and exhausted.
 In July 1896, a week before the hearing was to resume, the Kiplings packed their belongings, left the United States and returned to England.

 Devon

-By September 1896, the Kiplings were in Torquay, Devon, on the south-western coast of England, in a hillside home overlooking the English Channel.
+By September 1896 the Kiplings were in Torquay, Devon, on the south-western coast of England, in a hillside home (Rock House, Maidencombe) overlooking the English Channel.
 Although Kipling did not much care for his new house, whose design, he claimed, left its occupants feeling dispirited and gloomy, he managed to remain productive and socially active.

 Kipling was now a famous man, and in the previous two or three years had increasingly been making political pronouncements in his writings.
 The Kiplings had welcomed their first son, John, in August 1897.
 Kipling had begun work on two poems, "Recessional" (1897) and "The White Man's Burden" (1899), which were to create controversy when published.
 Regarded by some as anthems for enlightened and duty-bound empire-building (capturing the mood of the Victorian era), the poems were seen by others as propaganda for brazen-faced imperialism and its attendant racial attitudes; still others saw irony in the poems and warnings of the perils of empire.